 Ekpyrosis Press is a new academic press dedicated to publishing books and articles that advance the following three principles:

-- Know Thyself (γνῶθι σεαυτόν): Ekpyrosis Press is engaged in a rediscovery and revivification of the Western arts and sciences, rooted in the three seedbed societies: Jerusalem, Athens, and Rome.
+- Know Thyself (γνῶθι σεαυτόν): Ekpyrosis Press is engaged in a rediscovery and revivification of Western thought, rooted in the three seedbed societies: Jerusalem, Athens, and Rome.
 This is especially important in the face of growing nationalism, which seeks to use Western heritage as a weapon against other peoples.
 The West is strongest when it knows itself; it does not fear others when it does.

 - Inter-civilizational Discourse: Ekpyrosis Press is dedicated to engaging in robust discourses with other civilizations, including the Muslim World, with the practical intent to lessen misunderstandings, hatred, and war.